Sugar Is it the Enemy

 The takeaway?
 Natural sugars are better for your body than added ones.
 Keep in mind as you choose the foods that fuel your body that not all sugars are created equally, and your body will thank you for making informed choices.
 If you’re concerned about your sugar consumption, try keeping a food journal and logging all of the nutritional data.
 You may be eating more added sugar than you realize.
 Consider the fact that American adults consume an average of 77 grams of added sugar per day, according to the American Heart Association.
 Eating too much added sugar can lead to chronic spikes in blood sugar, weight gain, and increased risk of several chronic diseases.
 So tread lightly!

-If you have any questions about the way supplements might help as you make nutritious choices for your body, I’d love to answer any questions: so send me an email and check out our Healthy Habits Healthy Weight Program.
+If you have any questions about the way supplements might help as you make nutritious choices for your body, I’d love to answer any questions: so send me an email and check out our Healthy Habits IN.FORM Program.